Parañaque: Contemporary

 Owing to Parañaque's strategic location, it is an important center for trade and business in Metro Manila.
 Baclaran, where a large number of dry goods stores are located, is one of the busiest markets in the country.
 Small fishing villages called “fisherman's wharves” are also situated alongside Barangay La Huerta, where the famous DAMPA, a seaside market with numerous restaurants serving fresh seafood, is found.
 This has the country's international airport and the Duty Free Philippines for imported goods and Entertainment City where three integrated resorts (IR) licensed by Philippine Amusement and Gaming Corporation (PAGCOR) are located.
 On October 9, 2018, the Parañaque Integrated Terminal Exchange, the first landport in the Philippines, was officially opened.

+In July 2026, the five coastal barangays—Baclaran, Tambo, Don Galo, La Huerta, and San Dionisio—officially expanded their boundaries westward into the Bay City reclamation area and the northern portion of the Las Piñas–Parañaque Critical Habitat and Ecotourism Area through a straight-line boundary approach.
+This occurred after voters of the said barangays ratified City Ordinance No. 2023-19 in a plebiscite on July 25 that garnered 11,597 "yes" votes against 2,254 "no" votes with a 17.5% voter turnout.